egret-labs/egret-core/README.md

 * [TS Conversion](http://www.egret-labs.org/download/conversion-tool-download.html) ,AS3-to-TS Code transformation tool
 * [Res Depot](http://www.egret-labs.org/download/restool-download.html) ,Resource configuration and management tool
 * [Texture Merger](http://www.egret-labs.org/download/egret-texturetool-download.html) ,SpriteSheet tool
-* StarlingSWF
-    * StarlingSWF is an useful tool that can convert SWF file created by FlashPro to the supported format of starling/Features.
-It has been widely used in Flash Mobile project development.
-    * StarlingSWF already supports to export to the supported format of Egret.

 Release Notes
 --------------------